MinaFoundation/mina-fungible-token/documentation/api.md

 > [!WARNING] Please note that this is a beta release.
 The implementation will change soon.
 The API
 > may also change in future.

-The high-level part inherts from the `TokenContract` class and has following user-facing features:
+The high-level part inherits from the `TokenContract` class and has following user-facing features:

 ## On-chain State, `decimals` and deploy arguments